spatie/image-optimizer/README.md

 GIFs will be optimized by [Gifsicle](http://www.lcdf.org/gifsicle/).
 These options will be used:
 - `-O3`: this sets the optimization level to Gifsicle's maximum, which produces the slowest but best results

+### Webp

+Webp will be create new images by running sources images through [CWebp](https://developers.google.com/speed/webp/docs/cwebp).
+These options are used:
+- `-q 85`: this will store new image(*.webp) with 85% quality.

 ## Usage